mvolkmann/blog/src/swift/SwiftUI.md

-When `Section` views are used inside a `List` that has the view modifier `.listStyle(.sidebar)` applied, disclosure buttons are provided to allow users to collapse them.
+When `Section` views are used inside a `List` that has the view modifier `.listStyle(.sidebar)` applied, disclosure buttons are provided on the right side of each header to allow users to collapse them.

 `Section` titles are made all uppercase by default.
 To prevent this, apply the `textCase` view modifier passing it `nil`.